Home

 • Grading Rubric: I changed this to have wording suitable for a group project instead of an individual student project.

 Below are some examples of my students' castle projects from The Whipping Boy.
 These templates are exactly the same size and shape as the templates in this Castle Book Report Project.
-I have only made the following changes:

 I hope that these photographs will give you an idea of what a finished castle project looks like.
 My students have loved completing these castle projects with the members of their group!